-Level of Res oonsibility Area of Responsibility GB RC AO SBM Banking Arrangements L1 Open bank accounts and approve or vary signatures thereto, taking into consideration the restrictions set out in the ESFA Trust Handbook and any effect that this may have on the way the annual budget is advanced to the school. ~ L2 Authorise payments by cheque as a joint signatory to a maximum of £1000 \checkmark ✓ L3 The signing of BACS/cheques for £1,000 to £9999 and reimbursements to the Accounting Officer Headteacher.
+Level of Resp ponsibility , Area of Responsibility GB RC AO SBM Banking Arrangements L1 Open bank accounts and approve or vary signatures thereto, taking into consideration the restrictions set out in the ESFA Trust Handbook and any effect that this may have on the way the annual budget is advanced to the school. ✓ L2 Authorise payments by cheque as a joint signatory to a maximum of £1000 ✓ ✓ L3 The signing of BACS/cheques for £1,000 to £9999 and reimbursements to the Accounting Officer Headteacher.
 Any signatures (see Annex 2) of the following combination.
-A+B or B+B (HT should not sign own reimbursements) \checkmark ~ L4 The signing of BACS/cheques over £10000.
-Any 2 signatures (see Annex 2) from the following combination A+B. Chair and nominated deputy \checkmark ~ L5 The control and reconciliation of the school's bank accounts \checkmark L6 Review the bank reconciliation monthly (Chair) \checkmark L7 Review at least 6 bank reconciliation monthly reports each academic year \checkmark
+A+B or B+B (HT should not sign own reimbursements) ✓ ✓ L4 The signing of BACS/cheques over £10000.
+Any 2 signatures (see Annex 2) from the following combination A+B. Chair and nominated deputy ✓ ✓ L5 The control and reconciliation of the school's bank accounts ✓ L6 Review the bank reconciliation monthly (Chair) ✓ L7 Review at least 6 bank reconciliation monthly reports each academic year ✓

-Level of Res sponsibility , Area of Responsibility GB RC AO SBM Personnel and Payroll M1 Review the staff structure of the school ✓ M2 To review the financial implications of changes to staffing numbersand grades and approve those with a compound annual effect over £10,000. ~ М3 The filing and electronic storage of personnel and pay records (including person specifications and interview notes for a least 6 months). ✓ M4 Periodically reconcile gross pay with contracts and other authorised documents ✓ M5 Implement the Schools pay policy and appointment procedures for all staff employed through the school. ~
+Level of Responsibility Area of Responsibility GB RC AO SBM Personnel and Payroll M1 Review the staff structure of the school ✓ M2 To review the financial implications of changes to staffing numbers and grades and approve those with a compound annual effect over £10,000. √ МЗ The filing and electronic storage of personnel and pay records (including person specifications and interview notes for a least 6 months). ✓ M4 Periodically reconcile gross pay with contracts and other authorised documents ✓ M5 Implement the Schools pay policy and appointment procedures for all staff employed through the school. ✓

 Level of Responsibility

 Area of Responsibility GB RC AO SBM

 Leasing

 N1 Seek approval for any proposed leases, other than operating leases, from the ESFA, in accordance with the Academies Trust Handbook ✓

-N2 The maintenance of a register of all leases held by the school \checkmark
+N2 The maintenance of a register of all leases held by the school ✓

-Level of Res sponsibilit y Area of Responsibility GB RC AO SBM Purchasing - provision of goods and services 01 Set house rules for a purchasing policy, monitor, and review the rules in accordance with ESFA guidelines. ~ O2 Monitor purchasing regulations to ensure compliance by the school ✓ O3 Contracts Manager for the contracts taken out. \checkmark O4 Maintain a Contracts Register. \checkmark O5 Review contracts on an on-going basis (and as part of ensuring the school continues to achieve 'best value') ~ O6 Ensure that a minimum of 2 written quotes are obtained for purchases and contracts valued at over £1,500 and up to a value of £3,000 excluding VAT. ~ 07 Obtain best value for purchases under £1,500 Finance Officer O8 Ensure that a minimum of 3 quotes are obtained for purchases and contracts valued between £3,000 and £10,000. ~ O9 Ensure that a minimum of 3 tenders are obtained for purchases and contracts valued over £10,000. ~ O10 Ensure related party transactions are appropriately declared and approved by the ESFA ~ O11 Ensure that the Public Procurement (EU Exit) Regulations 2020 are applied for all purchases of goods and services over £189,330 or construction work over £4,733,252 ✓ 012 Supervise contractors and service providers to ensure the receipt of best value for money and compliance with legislation. ✓
+Level of Res sponsibilit у Area of Responsibility GB RC AO SBM Purchasing - provision of goods and services O1 Set house rules for a purchasing policy, monitor, and review the rules in accordance with ESFA guidelines. ✓ 02 Monitor purchasing regulations to ensure compliance by the school ✓ O3 Contracts Manager for the contracts taken out. ✓ O4 Maintain a Contracts Register. ✓ O5 Review contracts on an on-going basis (and as part of ensuring the school continues to achieve 'best value') ✓ O6 For purchases over £1,500 and up to £10,000 value for money is evidenced by one of the following: i) Purchase from a DFE approved framework agreement ii) Purchase from a preferred supplier iii) 3 quotes obtained for purchase iv) Purchase where staff member evidences value for money by reference to quality, fitness for purpose and other relevant factors.
+Each individual purchase to be approved by the Headteacher. √ 07 Obtain best value for purchases under £1,500 Finance Officer 08 For purchases over £10,000, a framework agreement to be used O9 For purchases over £40,000, a tendering process to be carried out per Appendix B in Competitive Tendering Policy. ✓ O10 Ensure related party transactions are appropriately declared and approved by the ESFA ✓ 011 Ensure that the Public Procurement (EU Exit) Regulations 2020 are applied for all purchases of goods and services over £213,477 ✓ O12 Supervise contractors and service providers to ensure the receipt of best value for money and compliance with legislation. ✓